Northumbria Police and Crime Commissioner

 The Northumbria Police and Crime Commissioner (PCC) is an elected official in the United Kingdom.
-The post was created in November 2012 following the enactment of the Police Reform and Social Responsibility Act 2011.
-The PCC is tasked with the governance of the Northumbria Police, responsible for the metropolitan county of Tyne and Wear and the ceremonial county of Northumberland.
+The office was created in November 2012 following the enactment of the Police Reform and Social Responsibility Act 2011.
+The PCC is tasked with the governance of the Northumbria Police, responsible for the metropolitan county of Tyne and Wear, and the ceremonial county of Northumberland.
+Susan Dungworth is the current PCC.
+Councillor Clare Penny-Evans is the current Deputy PCC.